 Now in our second year of scouring the city for its most beautiful houses, the D Home editors finally have the hang of this beauty pageant thing.
 We’ve been running the roads, armed with iPhones and notepads, looking for the prettiest palaces in town.
 And we remain as superficial as ever.
 Forget what your mother told you about being pretty on the inside.
 For our needs, it’s what’s on the outside that counts.
 This race is about one thing only: curb appeal.

-NEIGHBORHOOD: Highland Park BUILT: 1924 STATS: 6 bedrooms, 8.1 bathrooms ARCHITECT: Anton Korn WHY WE CHOSE IT: We basically work across the street from this gorgeous mansion.
-Despite its size—it’s more than 10,000 square feet—there’s something really peaceful about it, like a chapel or a convent of old.
-And every day on our way to the office, it reminds us that even if we work really, really hard, we will never have a house this lovely.
+Why we chose it: Despite its size—it’s more than 10,000 square feet—there’s something really peaceful about this gorgeous mansion, like a chapel or a convent of old.
+It reminds us that even if we work really, really hard, we will never have a house this lovely.

 4524 Rawlins St.